 The first step towards staying awake when meditating is to want to.
 A successful meditation often depends on the intentions and attitudes that we bring and set going into it, and this is specifically true for our level of alertness.
 Many teachers recommend cultivating a diligent determination to remain conscious and energized in our meditation and to keep our chin up when the temptation arises to nosedive down into drowsiness.

 The teacher Culadasa has suggested starting a meditation period by saying out loud something like, “I want to meditate.
 I will remain alert and aware throughout my practice.”.
 He has also suggested that a meditator pray before a sitting period, in order to increase aspiration and ask for assistance from Divine Spirit to stay awake.
 A number of my teachers have made a point that we should consider it a matter of honor and integrity to do our best not to mix up meditation and sleep.
-One of my teachers, Reb Anderson, has recommended making a “holy vow” and a promise to one’s sitting cushion to stay awake during the time between the starting and ending bells that bookend a formal sitting period.
+One of my teachers, Reb Anderson, has recommended making a “holy vow” and a promise to one’s sitting cushion or chair to stay awake during the time between the starting and ending bells that bookend a formal sitting period.

 While on an intensive meditation retreat, it is common to sleep six or fewer hours a night.
 As challenging as this may be for everyone on the grounds, it is usually more workable for the people meditating eight plus hours a day than for the cooks serving the retreat.
 The cooks are exerting energy rather than sitting still, using mental activity rather than simplifying, unifying, and calming their minds, and, to start cooking breakfast, they may even wake up before everyone else.